CODE OF CONDUCT

 The Board of Directors of The Energy Professionals Association (“TEPA”) has ratified and adopted this Code of Conduct (the “Code”), and all TEPA Members, including members of TEPA regional associations, are hereby bound by the terms and conditions herein effective as of the date provided below.

-The Code will govern the activities of all TEPA Members.
-In the event that it is determined that a TEPA Member has failed to abide by the Code then, subject to the terms herein, such Member may be subject to the penalties provided for herein, as determined by the Board, including revocation of membership.
+The Code will govern the activities of all ABC TEPA Members.
+In the event that it is determined that a TEPA Member has failed to abide by the Code, subject to the terms herein, such said Member Company may be subject to the actions provided for herein, as determined by the Board, including revocation of membership.

 TEPA Membership is a privilege, is voluntary, and subject to the ongoing approval of the Board of Directors and compliance with the By-Laws, Code of Conduct, and objectives of TEPA.
 TEPA Members are committed to the advancement of professionalism, education and expansion of competitive energy markets for the benefit of consumers.